bangadang/stackIT/FS25/Dataengineering.md

 - the removal reduces the size of the vocabulary and avoids false matches

 ### General IR model
-1. representation of a raw **query** text to be used for matching against documents in the collection
-2. representation of a raw **document** text to be used for matching against the query.
-May be the same representation as the one used for query
-3. a function for determining the relevance of documents for the query taking as input document and query representations from (1) and (2)

-formally a generalretrival model is a triple of functions
+formally a general retrieval model is a triple of functions
 1. $f_d$ is a function that maps documents (raw text) to their representation for retrieval, i.e., $f_d(d) = p_d$ , where $p_d$ is the retrieval representation of the document d
 2. $f_q$ is a function that maps queries (raw text) to their representation for retrieval, i.e., $f_q(q) = s_q$ , where $s_q$ is the retrieval representation of the document q
 !depending on the IR model, $f_d$ and $f_q$ may be the same function